 If the program needs to store state between transactions, it does so using accounts.
 Accounts are similar to files in operating systems such as Linux in that they may hold arbitrary data that persists beyond the lifetime of a program.
 Also like a file, an account includes metadata that tells the runtime who is allowed to access the data and how.

 Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed by a number of fractional native tokens called lamports.
 Accounts are held in validator memory and pay "rent" to stay there.
 Each validator periodically scans all accounts and collects rent.
 Any account that drops to zero lamports is purged.
 Accounts can also be marked rent-exempt if they contain a sufficient number of lamports.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses an address to look up an account.
 The address is a 256-bit public key.

-Transactions may include digital signatures corresponding to the accounts' public keys referenced by the transaction.
-Such signatures signify that the holder of the account's private key signed and thus "authorized" the transaction.
+Transactions include one or more digital signatures each corresponding to an account address referenced by the transaction.
+Each of these addresses must be the public key of an ed25519 keypair, and the signature signifies that the holder of the matching private key signed, and thus, "authorized" the transaction.
 In this case, the account is referred to as a signer.
 Whether an account is a signer or not is communicated to the program as part of the account's metadata.
 Programs can then use that information to make authority decisions.

 Transactions can indicate that some of the accounts it references be treated as read-only accounts in order to enable parallel account processing between transactions.
 The runtime permits read-only accounts to be read concurrently by multiple programs.
 If a program attempts to modify a read-only account, the transaction is rejected by the runtime.